HuskyDG/magisk-files/note.md

-## R659E930C-kitsune (26404)
+## R65A24840-kitsune (26404)

-- Update resetprop to avoid increasing serial counter
+- Update resetprop to avoid increasing serial counter for read-only properties
-- Mounting module files to system no longer need mirrors
-- Add biometric authentication back
-- Check full path of `init.rc`
-- Grant root to shell by default (for debug build)

 If you want to read changelog of previous builds, please visit [Release page](https://github.com/HuskyDG/magisk-files/releases)